aws-samples/arc325-multiple-accounts-workshop/docs/cfn-stackset-prepare.md

     Execute the command in Step 4 above by updating the parameters `--key-name` and `--profile` appropriately for the specific accounts.

     > NOTE: Make sure you update the command in above step write to unique file each run based on the key name.

-6. Login to *Billing* account and follow steps 2 to 4 to create the AWSCloudFormationStackSetExecutionRole in that account.
-Also create KeyPair with appropriate name for the account.

-    **Using CLI:**

-    ```
-    aws ec2 create-key-pair --region eu-west-1 --query 'KeyMaterial' --output text --key-name lz-billing-kp-eu-west-1 --profile billing >> lz-billing-kp-eu-west-1.pem
-    ```